Stacknvault/overmodel/README.md

 ## Applying the configuration

-The configuration can be applied with a `nodejs` script provided in this package.
-To use it, create a `package.json` file or edit the existing one on the application you're trying to model and configure:

-        {
-	    "name": "myapp",
-	    "version": "1.0.0",
-	    "description": "this is my app",
-	    "scripts": {
-		    "overmodel": "node node_modules/overmodel/dist/index.js"
-	    },
-	    "devDependencies": {
-		    "@testing-library/jest-dom": "^5.11.4",
-		    "@testing-library/react": "^11.1.0",
-		    "@testing-library/user-event": "^12.1.10",
-		    "typescript": "^4.1.3"
-	    },
-		    "author": "Jimmy",
-		    "license": "MIT",
-		    "dependencies": {
-		    "overmodel": "^1.0.12"
-	    }
-    }
-To apply the configuration for the test environment for Jimmy:

-    yarn overmodel apply --model-dir ../model-dir-open/model --model-dir ../model-dir-sensitive/model --rule environment=test --rule developer=jimmy
+    overmodel apply --model-dir ../model-dir-open/model --model-dir ../model-dir-sensitive/model --config-dir ../config-dir/myapp --rule environment=test --rule developer=jimmy

-This command will inject the configuration variables from the configuration into the model file **`_overmodel/files/etc/config.json`** and write it into **`etc/config.json`**
+This command will inject the configuration variables from the configuration into the model file **`../config-dir/myapp/files/etc/config.json`** and write it into **`etc/config.json`** overwriting it

-## Subscribing to change on the configuration
+## Subscribing to changes on the configuration

 *Overmodel* has a system to detect changes in the configuration files and point us to them in order to eventually model new configuration variables.

 Say for instance that Jimmy needs a new configuration variable named _myFruitSize_:

-`_overmodel/files/etc/config.json`
+`../config-dir/myapp/files/etc/config.json`

     {
 	    "myfruitName": "Apple",